Apple: Greek mythology

 Atalanta, also of Greek mythology, raced all her suitors in an attempt to avoid marriage.
 She outran all but Hippomenes (also known as Melanion, a name possibly derived from melon, the Greek word for both "apple" and fruit in general), who defeated her by cunning, not speed.
 Hippomenes knew that he could not win in a fair race, so he used three golden apples (gifts of Aphrodite, the goddess of love) to distract Atalanta.
 It took all three apples and all of his speed, but Hippomenes was finally successful, winning the race and Atalanta's hand.

 Celtic mythology

-In Celtic mythology, the otherworld has many names, including Emain Ablach, "Emain of the Apple-trees".
-A version of this is Avalon in Arthurian legend, or in Welsh Ynys Afallon, "Island of Apples".
+Both the fruit and tree are celebrated throughout Celtic mythology, and folklore as an emblem of fruitfulness and immortality.